-February is recognized as Black History Month in the United States.
-Since the country’s bicentennial in 1976, Black History Month has been an official designation to honor and remember the significant and immeasurable impact African Americans have had on the nation.
-President Gerald Ford said the annual observance was to “honor the too-often neglected accomplishments of black Americans.”
+February is recognised as Black History Month in the United States.
+Since the country’s bicentennial in 1976, Black History Month has been an official designation to honour and remember the significant and immeasurable impact African Americans have had on the nation.
+President Gerald Ford said the annual observance was to “honour the too-often neglected accomplishments of black Americans.”

 Here, Dance Informa reflects on the black dancers who significantly impacted the American dance scene, as well as the major companies who pioneered a new world where black dancers could be seen as equal artists.

 Master Juba (1825-1852)